 200 Lumens will generally cover around 150 metres in low light conditions, this is a good jumping-off point, but it won’t hurt to have a little more power to hand.
 400 Lumens should be your target.

-This level of energy will easily illuminate any areas that your dog is likely to wander off into and provide a good level of visibility for nighttime walks away from any urban light pollution.
+This energy level will easily illuminate any areas your dog is likely to wander off into and provide a good level of visibility for nighttime walks away from any urban light pollution.

 Want to know more about lumens?
 This short video explains what they are

-The last thing you need is a torch or flash light that keeps slipping out of place, is heavy or causes irration.
-Some have a weight of less than 50 grams, making them extremely comfortable whilst others are a lot heavier.
+The last thing you need is a torch or flashlight that keeps slipping out of place, is heavy or causes irritation.
+Some have a weight of fewer than 50 grams, making them extremely comfortable, whilst others are a lot heavier.

 Look for a torch with a non-slip band that can easily be adjusted